CashierHQ/cashier/.github/README.md

 - `orbit-frontend-deploy.yml` — Builds frontend assets and submits Orbit asset upload / deployment requests for the selected network.

+- `deploy-canisters-dev.yml` — Deploys canisters to the development environment (dev).
+This workflow is intended for installing or upgrading canisters on the dev network and can be triggered manually or by pushes to branches mapped to the development environment.

 ## Key Points

 - Branch mapping: `main` → production, `staging` → staging, other branches → dev.